ghewgill/neon-lang/gh-pages/reference.md

 ### `TRY`

 The `TRY` statement introduces a block that handles exceptions.
-After entering a `TRY` block, any exception that happens within the block is checked against the `EXCEPTION` clauses.
+After entering a `TRY` block, any exception that happens within the block is checked against the `TRAP` clauses.
 If an exception matching a clause is raised, the corresponding exception handler starts running.

 Example: